ATGardner/atgardner.github.com/_posts/2014-06-04-day-54-campsite-at-pct-mile-784-to-lone.markdown

 After another record breaking cold night (don't worry, I do get some sleep at those nights), we got up and took our time again, waiting for the sun to warm us a bit.
 My shoes were frozen.
 Not figuratively.
 But literally rock solid, cold as ice, frozen.
 That's what you get when you put wet shoes outside, in freezing temperatures.
 I postponed putting them on until the last minute, and even then, it was a pain.
 Yair had to wrestle with his, in order to get his foot inside.
 I recalled how it took me hours to thaw my shoes back on the AT, and wasn't looking forward to the cold feet day.
 What I didn't take into account was how warm it is now, compared to the cold days I had back then on the AT.
 My shoes thawed within an hour, and I was happy again.

-We had a short hike to the trail junction, where we were planning to hike away from the pct, and over Kearsarge Pass, out to resupply.
+We had a short hike to the trail junction, where we were planning to hike away from the PCT, and over Kearsarge Pass, out to resupply.

 {% include image.html src="http://3.bp.blogspot.com/-rC44mmFAdQU/Vb3hVucAOZI/AAAAAAAFiqM/RxPyl87YM0Y/s1600/2014-06-04%2B11.44.21.jpg" caption="View towards Kearsarge Pinnacles, from the way up to the pass" %}